ShangtongZhang/ShangtongZhang.github.io/markdowns/teaching/cs6501_fall_22/projects.md

 <!-- The length of the presentation will be determined later based on the size of the class. -->

 ## Research project
 I will provide a list of ideas for you to choose from.
-Each idea consists of one or two papers (referred to as the base paper) and some possible directions for extensions.
+Each idea consists of several base papers and some possible directions for extensions.
 You are expected to understand the base papers and investigate the extension.
-**If an idea consists of N base papers, then a group of N can work on it.**
-Usually we have N = 2.
 I have only a limited number of ideas so it is on a **first-come-first-served** basis (I will discuss the details later).
 I will try my best but there is no guarantee that everyone can find a research project.

 You are of course welcome to propose a new research project by yourself.